perez-kay/CBIR-Tool/README.md

 # Content-Based Image Retrieval Tool

 ## Project Description
 The Content-Based Image Retrieval tool uses two different color histogram comparison methods to retrieve similar images based on a query image.

+## Demonstration
+The app is able for demo use at: https://share.streamlit.io/perez-kay/cbir-tool/UI.py.
+Due to some necessary pre-calculations, the app may take a minute to load.

+### How To Use
+**Intensity or Color-Code (NO Relevance Feedback)**

+1. Select an image by choosing a number between 1 - 100
+    1. You can type this number into the text box or use the “+” and “-” buttons to increment/decrement the number
+2. Choose a CBIR method using the drop down menu next to the image.
+3. Click “Retrieve Images” and wait for the results to appear below the query image.
+4. Use the “Next Page” and “Previous Page” to view different pages of results.

+**Intensity + Color-Code (Relevance Feedback available)**
+1. Select an image by choosing a number between 1 - 100
+    1. You can type this number into the text box or use the “+” and “-” buttons to increment/decrement the number
+2. Select “Intensity + Color Code” as your method.
+3. Click “Retrieve Images” and wait for the results to appear at the bottom
+4. Use the “Next Page” and “Previous Page” to view different pages of results.
+5. To use Relevance Feedback, click the “Use Relevance Feedback” checkbox.
+Checkboxes will appear under each image to allow you to choose relevant images.
+    1. If you choose a checkbox on a different page, you might notice that the checkboxes on the previous page are unchecked.
+Don’t worry, the app will still remember the images you chose.
+This is a quirk of Streamlit.
+6. To see the new results after selecting your images, click the “Retrieve Images” button again.
+Make sure the “Intensity + Color Code” is still selected in the drop down menu.
+7. You can repeat this process as many times as you want for a single image.
+    1. The app will remember which relevant images you chose for your query image until you select a new query image or change the CBIR method to “Intensity” or “Color Code”.

+## How It Works

 ### Intensity Method
 The Intesity method transforms each 24-bit RGB pixel value into an 8-bit value using the following formula: